dmaccormick/Doubly_Linked_List/README.md

-# Dynamic Linked List
+# Doubly Linked List

 ## Introduction
-Simple dynamic linked list data structure written in C++ for a data structures course in 2016.
+Simple doubly linked list data structure written in C++ for a data structures course in 2016.

 Includes a small program that lets the user control the number of nodes in the list.
 There are several different process that can be performed (adding a new node, removing the max node, removing the min node, and printing the list) by commmenting/uncommenting the commands.
 Also, has a timer system that records and prints the execution time of the process.